Skip to main content

 PreviewAgent Builder is currently in preview and may change before general availability.

-In this tutorial, you build a mortgage advisor chatbot — a conversational AI app that guides users through mortgage product selection.
-The app detects what the user wants, answers questions from a knowledge base, collects financial data, and generates personalized recommendations using a combination of AI and deterministic business rules.
+In this tutorial, you build a mortgage advisor chatbot — a Chat Driven conversational AI app that guides users through mortgage product selection.
+The app detects what the user wants, answers questions from a knowledge base, collects financial data across conversation turns, and generates personalized recommendations using a combination of AI and deterministic business rules.
 What you will build:

-• A main orchestration workflow that uses an Intent Classification Agent to route messages
+• A main Chat Driven workflow that uses an Intent Classification Agent to route messages

 • A knowledge base Q&A handler that answers mortgage questions from uploaded documents

-• A data collection handler that extracts and stores user financial data
+• A data collection handler that extracts user financial data from free-text messages

 • A personalized offer generator using hybrid AI extraction + business rule calculations